lazarevevgeny/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Extending_MXNet_Model_Optimizer_with_New_Primitives.md

 "operator" or "layer") which is not a part of the MXNet operation set.
 For example, if the operator is implemented using the following [guide](https://mxnet.apache.org/versions/1.7.0/api/faq/new_op.html)).

-This section describes procedure on how to extract operator attributes in the Model Optimizer.
+This section describes a procedure on how to extract operator attributes in the Model Optimizer.
 The rest of the operation enabling pipeline and documentation on how to support MXNet operations from standard MXNet operation set is described in the main document [Customize_Model_Optimizer](Customize_Model_Optimizer.md).

+## Writing Extractor for Custom MXNet Operation
 Custom MXNet operations have an attribute `op` (defining the type of the operation) equal to `Custom` and attribute `op_type` which is an operation type defined by an user.
 In order to extract attributes for such an operation it is necessary to implement extractor class inherited from the `MXNetCustomFrontExtractorOp` class instead of